ACAD 310 - Topics in Studio Practice

 The course will build on knowledge, skills and practices developed in program specific majors to support emergent inquiry in studio practice relative to a topic, and recognize the capacity of works of art to engage with the contemporary.
 The learning in this course will be delivered through a range of activities and assignments such as studio projects, readings, critique and presentations.
 Relative to their practice and the topic, by the end of the course students will understand how to evaluate the effectiveness of a range of practical and conceptual/theoretical perspectives; analyze, evaluate and apply relevant research, and reframe their practice through experimentation and an exploration of a range of media and processes as well as reflect on and evaluate their own and others’ work.

-ACAD 310 A | Identity and Place
+ACAD 310 A | Strong, not silent, and listening: artists' writing and art-writing.

-ACAD 310 B | Lost in the Interzone
+ACAD 310 B | Truth, Lies & Lore

-ACAD 310 D | Collaboration
+ACAD 310 C | On Slowness

 Nine (9) 200-level studio credits plus three (3) 200-level SCCS credits.